mridul-0741/Callback_Devastators/README.md

     1. The code is not working properly if the input is digit.

     2. The code is not working properly if the input is string of length greater than one .

 Developer-

 The given errors has been resolved and the code is working properly .

+Tester-

+The program is now working properly and is ready for final release.